vanzasetia/personal-website/src/blogs/word-choice-indonesian-english.md

 Indonesian government only recognizes two Christianities: Catholicism and Protestantism.
 :::

-I heard that some people in the United States also think that "Christian" means a Christian Protestant.
+I heard that some people in the United States also think that "Christian" means a Protestant Christian.
 Of course, they are wrong.

-So, the word "Kristen" is used to mention both a Christian Catholic and a Christian Protestant in Indonesia.
+So, the word "Kristen" is used to mention both a Catholic Christian and a Protestant Christian in Indonesia.
 In the US, the term "Christian" refers to all people who believe in Jesus.

 ## "Pemanasan global" and "global warming"